-Beneath it stands the massive Statue of the Republic (La Estatua de la República) by Zanelli cast in 1929.
+Beneath the dome stands the massive Statue of the Republic (La Estatua de la República) by the sculptor Zanelli, cast in 1929.

 Once totally covered in 3 sheets of 22 Carat (92%) gold leaf, now mostly worn off, she stands ready to fight alongside her countrymen with her spear, her shield, and wearing her Phrygian cap.
 This is a type of cap that, in the days of the Roman Empire, signified 'Freedom' and 'Liberty'.

 Lily Valtry is generally attributed as being the model, but in fact while hers is the body - the face was modelled on Elena de Cardenas, one of the most beautiful women in Havana at the time.